robmhoward/ExcelJsDocumentation/README.md

 Where,

 * properties is the list of properties and/or relationship names to be loaded specified as comma delimited strings or array of names.
 See .load() methods under each object for details.
-* loadOption specifies selection, expansion, top/skip options.
+* loadOption specifies selection, expansion, top, and skip options.
 See [loadOption](resources/loadoption.md) object for details.

 ##### Example
 The following example shows how to read how to copy the values from Range A1:A2 to B1:B2 by using load() method on the range object.